 Today’s workforce is rapidly changing from manual to knowledge-based work and, as a result, the skills needed to effectively do these jobs are changing.
-LinkedIn recently released its list of the most in-demand hard and soft skills of 2020, and Credly Acclaim platform customers issue credentials for every single one.
+LinkedIn recently released its list of the most in-demand hard and soft skills of 2020, and Credly Acclaim platform customers issue digital credentials for every single one.
 Recognition and proof of skills is the #futureofwork and hiring, with Credly and Everitas at the forefront of that cultural shift.

 Soft skills are becoming just as relevant to hiring managers as technical skills, and proving those skills isn’t always straightforward.
 With Credly Acclaim, organisations can train and identify employees who have demonstrated the most in-demand emotional skills of the year.